Perelandra0x309/secure-im/README.md

 </ul>
 This is a nice feature so you can have and easily see different trust levels of your contacts.<br>
 It is also very easy to create encrypted group chats with multiple contacts.
-All individual and group chats wil show up in the same list.<br>
+All individual and group chats will show up in the same list.<br>
 Threema is <a href="https://threema.ch/en/faq/source_code">partially open source</a><br>
 From the <a href="https://threema.ch/en/faq">FAQ</a>:
 <pre>